leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 **Shoutouts**

 1. I met with Nick Arkinson of [Levatso Holdings](https://www.levatsoholdings.com/ "Levatso"), who's looking to buy a majority stake in a growing company.
 Companies that fit their model typically have $5M - 20M annual rev, recurring rev model, 15%+ operating margin
-2. If you're in Manhattan and need an hourly retail worker, my friend who's a chocolate expert was laid off and is looking for work
+2. If you're in Manhattan and need an hourly retail worker, my friend who's a chocolate expert was laid off
-3. If you're in Chicago and need food, Ben Arnstein of [Kaliflower](https://www.eatkaliflower.com/ "Kaliflower") could use the support
+3. If you're in Chicago and need dinner, Ben Arnstein of [Kaliflower](https://www.eatkaliflower.com/ "Kaliflower") could use the support

 **Other resources to help or get helped**